 2017 WL 1400552 (Del.
 Ch.
 April 19, 2017)

-Represented defendants in dismissing complaint for breach of fiduciary duty on the grounds that it was derivative in nature, and that the plaintiff failed to allege demand futility or that demand was made and wrongfully refused.
+Represented defendants in dismissing complaint for breach of fiduciary duty on the grounds that it was derivative in nature.

 Katten Muchin Rosenman LLP v.
 Martha Sutherland